New videos will help promote the event

 VANCOUVER, Oct.
 2, 2018 /CNW/ - BC's largest earthquake preparedness drill, the Great BC Shakeout, is just around the corner.
 To raise awareness of the event, ShakeOutBC is launching a series of new, sharable videos featuring the mischief of characters Quake and Aftershock who help remind British Columbian's of what to do when an earthquake hits.

 "Don't be left out of this year's Great BC ShakeOut on October 18," said Dave Cockle, President of the BC Earthquake Alliance.
-"Right now, over 800,000 British Columbians have registered to take part.
-But we have a long way to go before everyone in the province knows what to do in the event of an earthquake."
+"Right now 670,000 British Columbians have registered to take part, but we have a long way to go before everyone in the province knows what to do in the event of an earthquake."